Battle of San Carlos (1982): 21 May

 The Argentine Army force on site was a section from the 25th Infantry Regiment named Combat Team Güemes (Equipo de Combate Güemes).
 The 62-man unit, under 1st Lieutenant Carlos Esteban, was dispatched to the area on May 15 following HMS Alacrity's passage through Falkland Sound.
 An outpost with two 81mm mortars and two recoilless 105mm rifles was established on Fanning Head, in order to watch for amphibious landings and control the entrance to the Sound.
 On the night of the British landings, 19 men under 2nd Lieutenant Roberto Reyes were manning the outpost, while Esteban and the remainder of the unit were stationed in Port San Carlos settlement.

-The British fleet entered San Carlos during the night and at 02:50 was spotted by EC Güemes which opened fire with 81mm mortars and two recoilless 105mm rifles.
+The British fleet entered San Carlos during the night and at 02:50 was spotted by EC Güemes which opened fire with the mortars and rifles.
 They were soon engaged by British naval gunfire and a 25-man SBS team; forced to retreat, they lost their communications equipment; but they shot down two Gazelle helicopters with small-arms fire, killing three members of the two aircrews.
 The first Gazelle's pilot, Sergeant Andrew Evans, was hit and fatally injured, but he managed to crash-land the aircraft into the sea.
 Evans and the other crewman, Sergeant Edward Candlish, were thrown out of the aircraft, and Argentine troops shot at them for about 15 minutes as they struggled in the water, ignoring orders from their commanding officer to cease fire.
 When the firing stopped, Candlish managed to drag Evans to shore, where he died.
 Minutes later, a second British Gazelle helicopter, following the same route as the first, was raked by machine-gun fire from the Argentine platoon and shot down, killing the crew, Lt.
 Ken Francis and L/Cpl.
 Pat Giffin.

 1st Lt Carlos Daniel Esteban from EC Güemes informed Goose Green garrison about the landings at 08:22 (he was finally evacuated by helicopter on 26 May).
 The Argentine high command at Stanley initially thought that a landing operation was not feasible at San Carlos and the operation was a diversion.
 At 10:00, a COAN Aermacchi MB-339 jet based on the islands was dispatched to San Carlos on a reconnaissance flight.
 In the meantime, the FAA had already started launching their mainland-based aircraft at 09:00.
+Four Pucaras from Goose Green harassed SAS positions that were directing naval gunfire.
+Two of the aircraft were shot down by British forces.

 Between 10:15 and 17:12, seventeen sorties were carried out by FAA and COAN.
 Daggers and A-4Cs of the FAA made attacks on HMS Antrim, HMS Argonaut, HMS Broadsword, HMS Brilliant, and HMS Ardent.
 Sorties of MIIIEA aircraft were used as diversions as well.
 While many of the bombs did not explode, Ardent and Argonaut were hit, sustaining damage and casualties.
 Sea Harriers intercepted some of the attackers, destroying 8 FAA aircraft.